RichDBklyn/Human-Activity-Recognition/README.md

 * y_test.txt: the activity associated with each of the 2947 observations in the test data set

 ##Data Processing
-The “run_analysis.R” executes a x-step process that converts the source data to an analyzable data set:
+The “run_analysis.R” executes a four-step process that converts the source data into an analyzable data set:

-###1.Create “combined” data set
+###1.Create a “combined” data set
 The individual source files listed above are stitched together into a single “master” file by:
 * appending the test observations (X_test.txt) to the end of the training observations (X_train.txt)
 * appending the list of test subject IDs (subject_test.txt) to the end of the list of training subject IDs (subject_train.txt)